citusdata/mongo_fdw/README.md

 Installation
 ------------
 The MongoDB FDW depends on the official MongoDB C Driver version 0.8  and includes it as a git submodule.
 If you are cloning this repository for the first time, be sure to pass the --recursive option to git clone in order to initialize the driver submodule to a useable state.

-If have checked out this project before and for some reason your submodule is not up-to-date, run git submodule update --init.
+If checked out this project before and for some reason your submodule is not up-to-date, run git submodule update --init.

-When you type `make`, the C driver's source code also gets automatically compiled and linked.
+When you type `make`, the C driver's source code also gets automaticallycompiled and linked.

 Note: Make sure you have permission to "/usr/local" (default installation location) folder.